elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Passerby.

-- You saw the pilgrim's mouth: a real macaque mouth.
+- You saw the pilgrim's snout: a real macaque's snout.

 - {:.sp} 2nd Passerby.

-- A macaque head making a mockery of a general's bicorne.
+- A macaque's head making a mockery of a general's bicorne.

 - {:.sp} 3rd Passerby.